Program Dates: May 31– June 16, 2023

-Our courses provide a broad overview of Europe today: Competition law (antitrust) in the European Union, Brexit’s implications, France’s unique laws and legal culture, and challenges facing the European legal order.
-The classes are taught by an internationally renowned faculty drawn from Tulane and the Sorbonne.
+Our courses provide a broad overview of Europe today: The classes are taught by an internationally renowned faculty drawn from the Tulane faculty and the Sorbonne faculty.

 Program Host Institution

 Follow the adventure on Instagram at #TulaneLawParis

-Student may enroll in up to four credits during the Paris Program.
+Student may enroll in up to four credits for the Paris Program.